WORLD BASEBALL CLASSIC: 2006, 2009, 2013

 The Yomiuri Giants are Japan's equivalent of the New York Yankees, having won far more Japan Series championships (20 altogether, most recently in 2002) than any other team.
 It was thus natural for one of that team's greatest stars, Hideki Matsui, to become one of the Bronx Bombers.
 The Nippon Ham Fighters (!?) shared this fine facility with the Yomiuri Giants for several years, and in 2004 relocated to Sapporo, in the northern island of Hokkaido, where they play in the ultra-modern Sapporo Dome.
 Reflecting the vast cultural differences on either side of the Pacific Ocean, baseball in Japan is quite distinct from the good ol' U.S. of A. The degree of fan fanaticism might be considered a form of emulating America's pastime.
 The movie Mr. Baseball, starring Tom Selleck and Dennis Haysbert, gives a good introduction.

 In early April 2000, the Tokyo Dome hosted the Mets and the Cubs, in the first official MLB game ever played outside of North America.
 Oakland and Seattle were scheduled to play a pair of official games here on March 25 and 26, 2003, but those games were postponed and moved to the U.S. on account of war.
-Also, the Yankees played the Devil Rays here on March 27 and 28, 2004, the Red Sox and Angels played here on March 25 and 26, 2008, and the Mariners & Athletics played here on March 28-29, 2012; the latter two teams will do so again on March 20-21, 2019.
+Also, the Yankees played the Devil Rays here on March 27 and 28, 2004, the Red Sox and Angels played here on March 25 and 26, 2008, and the Mariners & Athletics played here on March 28-29, 2012.
+The latter two teams did so again on March 20-21, 2019, when future Hall of Famer Ichiro Suzuki announced that he was retiring from Major League Baseball.
 (See Anomalous stadiums.)
 The Tokyo Dome hosted the first round of games in the inaugural World Baseball Classic, March 3-5, 2006, and also hosted WBC games in 2009, 2013, and 2017.